adambloebaum/playersite/content/pages/index.md

 URL:
 save_as: index.html

-I'm a 22 year old 6'5" low 90s LHP with 4 plus secondary pitches looking for an affiliate opportunity.
-Last year in the Pioneer League I had:
+22 year old 6'5" low 90s LHP with 4 plus secondary pitches looking for an affiliate opportunity.
+Last year in the Pioneer League:

 - 161 ERA+
 - 10.6 K/9